CTS Tours

 Bring a compact umbrella or poncho; Yangtze-region drizzle is frequent.
 If you visit Yangshuo or Guilin karst country, mist and light rain can linger — quick-dry trousers beat denim.

 Coastal and inland basins become hot and humid.
-Pack breathable shirts, linen or athletic blends, shorts or lightweight trousers where culturally appropriate (temples and formal venues often expect covered shoulders/knees — carry a wrap or light trousers in your day bag).
+Pack breathable shirts, linen or athletic blends, shorts or lightweight trousers where culturally appropriate.
+Temples and formal venues often expect covered shoulders and knees — carry a wrap or light trousers in your day bag.

-## Autumn (September–November): The sweet spot for most routes
+Autumn (September–November): The sweet spot for many routes

 Crisp mornings and warm afternoons are typical in much of eastern China.
 Pack layered clothing, a wind-resistant shell, and comfortable boots if you walk historical sites all day.
 Autumn is ideal for photography — see our seasonal overview and best time to visit for crowd patterns around Golden Week.